Providing rich insight to help clinicians lead the fight against cancer

 Richer insight for people on the frontline of cancer care

-“Self-service reporting has marked a huge improvement in the quality of support we provide to healthcare professionals,” says Matthew Miles.
-“Via our previous portal, users could view some aggregate measures, but had to submit requests for detailed and specific data to our analytical team and wait for the results in line with Service Level Agreements and approved data release processes.
+“Self-service reporting has marked a huge improvement in the quality of support we provide to healthcare professionals,” says Helen Luff.
+“Via our previous portal, users could view some aggregate measures, but had to submit requests for detailed and specific data to our analytical team and wait for the results.
 With the new portal built on SAS, users can generate most reports independently, obtain instant insight, and output their findings as a PDF.
 Users have access to much more granular data, whilst still maintaining patient confidentiality, so they can answer highly specific questions.
 Self-service is a real win-win – it’s great for users and reduces the pressure on the analytical team.”

 The secure portal features pre-built reports – such as tumour staging completeness by anatomical site, benchmarking reports for NHS Trusts, Commissioners and Cancer Alliances to review performance; and reporting to support national audits.
 Each NHS Trust can assess its performance against the national average and review its treatment methods.
 For example, if a trust treats more cancer patients using surgery rather than chemotherapy compared to its peers, it can study the impact on patient outcomes and ascertain if it is following best practice.
-In addition, NCRAS has close working relationships with a number of charities such as Cancer Research UK and Macmillan to help them understand patterns in cancer and determine where best to focus their resources.
+In addition, NCRAS has close working relationships with a number of charities such as Cancer Research UK and Macmillan who, despite being unable to access the site directly, do benefit greatly from the data completeness improvements it facilitates.

 The secure portal also assists in national audits of certain types of cancer, which look to provide an independent benchmark of treatment.
 When requirements change, NCRAS can update reports within hours.